Rafifdiya/Rafifdiya/README.md

-# Hi there my name is Rafifdiya, you can call me Rafif! or anything you prefer 👋
+# Hi there my name is Rafifdiya, you can call me Rafif! or anything you prefer👋
+I like nasigoreng